alexfernandez/loadtest/README.md

 A max number of requests; after they are reached the test will end.

+### Results

+The results passed to your callback at the end of the load test contains a full set of data, including: mean latency, and percentiles.
+An example follows:

+    {
+      totalRequests: 1000,
+      percentiles: {
+        '50': 7,
+        '90': 10,
+        '95': 11,
+        '99': 15
+      },
+      rps: 2824,
+      totalTimeSeconds: 0.354108,
+      meanLatencyMs: 7.72
+    }

 ### Start Test Server

-To start the test server use the exported function startServer() with a port and an optional callback:
+To start the test server use the exported function startServer() with a set of options and an optional callback:

     var testserver = require('testserver');
-    testserver.startServer({ port: 8000 });
+    var server = testserver.startServer({ port: 8000 });

+This function returns an HTTP server which can be close()d when it is no longer useful.

 The following options are available.